wmcnamara/speedcube/install/README.md

 # Usage instructions

 There are two files in this directory; `install.sh` and `speedcube`.
 In order to use them properly, they must be placed inside of the `Speedcube_Linux.zip` *release*.

-In order to run properly, simply run `sudo ./install.sh`.\
+This should be done by a maintainer in order to avoid misplacing the files.

+To install:
+1. `cd` into the unzipped `Speedcube_Linux.zip`
+2. Run the command `sudo ./install.sh`.
-Then, you'll be able to run the game with the command `speedcube`
+3. To launch the game, run the command `speedcube`